SwedishNational7TMRI/7T_BIDS_organiser/README.md

    "B0FieldIdentifier": "b0map_fmap0"
 }
 ```
-- Run the following lines in modify_fmap.py to add the above mentioned information to all fieldmap json files:
+Example: Run the following lines in modify_fmap.py to add the above mentioned information to all fieldmap json files in a multisession dataset:
 ```python
 ##### add data to json file
 import json